 - What coping mechanisms are used by people who live with IBD-related fatigue?

-In July 2010 flyers were sent out in NACC news (the newsletter of Crohn’s and Colitis UK) asking NACC members to contact us if they were interested in being part of the research project.
+In July 2010 flyers were sent out in NACC news (the Crohn’s and Colitis UK newsletter) asking Crohn’s and Colitis UK members to contact us if they were interested in being part of the research project.
 We had an overwhelming response, receiving interest from nearly 600 participants in only 3 weeks.
 We finally had to close the project to further interest on 26 July 2010.
 Our lead researcher, Wladzia Czuber-Dochan at King’s College selected a purposive sample of 20 interviewees across the country suitable for in-depth interview.